MileHacker Logo

 Border Crossing Calexico-Mexicali

 The Calexico-Mexicali Border Crossing is one of the busiest crossing borders by land between the US and Mexico.
-Wait times can be significant, especially during peak hours (mornings, evenings, weekends).
-Check current border queue times before traveling.
+Wait times can be significant, notably at busy times (mornings, evenings, weekends).
+Check current border queue times before your journey.

 Pedestrian Crossing